 Code related to the parser.
 The definition of the AST nodes is also kept here.

-Source code for C executables, including the main function for the CPython interpreter (in versions prior to Python 3.5, these files are in the Modules directory).
+Source code for C executables, including the main function for the CPython interpreter.

 The code that makes up the core CPython runtime.
 This includes the compiler, eval loop and various built-in modules.

 Various tools that are (or have been) used to maintain Python.